rcs-agents/rcl/packages/tmgrammar-toolkit/docs/modules-overview.md

 ]);
 ```

-This uses the actual Oniguruma engine that VS Code uses, so you're testing against the real thing.
+**This uses the actual Oniguruma engine that VS Code uses**, so you're testing against the real thing.
+This catches regex issues that would only surface when your grammar is loaded in an editor, saving hours of debugging.

 #### Scope Validation (`/validation/scope.ts`)
 ```typescript